 This Annual Information Form contains certain forward-looking information and forward-looking statements as defined in applicable securities laws (collectively referred to as "forward-looking statements").
 These statements relate to future events or our future performance.
 All statements other than statements of historical fact are forward-looking statements.
 The use of any of the words "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "project", "predict", "potential", "should", "believe" and similar expressions is intended to identify forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-These statements include but are not limited to, statements concerning:
+These statements speak only as of the date of this Annual Information Form.
+These forward-looking statements include but are not limited to, statements concerning:

-- forecast production and operating costs; - our strategies and objectives; - prices and price volatility for copper, coal, zinc and other products and commodities that we produce and sell as well as oil, natural gas and petroleum products; - the demand for and supply of copper, coal, zinc and other products and commodities that we produce and sell; - the sensitivity of our financial results to changes in commodity prices; - treatment and refining charges; - our interest and other expenses; - our tax position and the tax rates applicable to us; - our plans for our oil sands investments and other development projects; - decisions regarding the timing and costs of construction and production with respect to, and the issuance of the necessary permits and other authorizations required for, certain of our development and expansion projects, including, among others, the Fort Hills project, the Frontier project, the Quebrada Blanca hypogene project, the Quintette coal mine, various expansions at our Elk Valley coal mines and our Galore Creek project; - our estimates of the quantity and quality of our mineral and oil reserves and resources; - the production capacity of our operations, our planned production levels and future production; - availability of transportation for our products from our operations; - potential impact of transportation and other potential production disruptions; - our planned capital expenditures and our estimates of reclamation and other costs related to environmental protection; - our future capital and mine production costs, including the costs and potential impact of complying with existing and proposed environmental laws and regulations in the operation and closure of various operations;
+- forecast production and operating costs; - our strategies and objectives; - prices and price volatility for copper, coal, zinc and other products and commodities that we produce and sell as well as oil, natural gas and petroleum products; - the demand for and supply of copper, coal, zinc and other products and commodities that we produce and sell; - our interest and other expenses; - our tax position and the tax rates applicable to us; - the costs of construction at our Fort Hills oil sands project and timing of production; - decisions regarding the timing and costs of construction and production with respect to, and the issuance of the necessary permits and other authorizations required for, certain of our other development and expansion projects, including, among others, the Frontier project, the Quebrada Blanca hypogene project, the Relincho copper project; the Quintette coal mine, our Galore Creek project and various expansions and mine life extensions at our Elk Valley coal mines; - our estimates of the quantity and quality of our mineral and oil reserves and resources; - the production capacity of our operations, our planned production levels and future production; - availability of transportation for our products from our operations; - potential impact of transportation and other potential production disruptions; - our planned capital expenditures and our estimates of reclamation and other costs related to environmental protection; - our future capital and mine production costs, including the costs and potential impact of complying with existing and proposed environmental laws and regulations in the operation and closure of various operations; - the costs and potential impact of managing water quality at our coal operations;

-- the costs and potential impact of managing water quality at our coal operations; - our financial and operating objectives; - our exploration, environmental, health and safety initiatives; - the outcome of legal proceedings and other disputes in which we are involved; - the outcome of our coal sales negotiations and negotiations with metals and concentrate customers concerning treatment charges, price adjustments and premiums; - the timing of completion of pre-feasibility or feasibility studies on our properties; - the predicted timing and level of production at our Quintette coal mine, assuming operations there are restarted; - our dividend policy; and - general business and economic conditions.
+- our financial and operating objectives; - our exploration, environmental, health and safety initiatives; - the outcome of legal proceedings and other disputes in which we are involved; - the outcome of our coal sales negotiations and negotiations with metals and concentrate customers concerning treatment charges, price adjustments and premiums; - the timing of completion of pre-feasibility or feasibility studies on our properties; - the mine lives of our operations; - our dividend policy; and - general business and economic conditions.